 - Other cases directly decided by the Prime Minister at the Ministry of Labor – Invalids and Social Affairs’ request

 Your Vietnam work permit is only valid for 2 years, but shall not exceed the working period articulated in the employment contract.
-If you wish to renew your permit and continue to work in Vietnam, you need to apply for a work permit extension before 45 days to the expiry date.
+If you wish to renew your permit and continue to work in Vietnam, you need to apply for a work permit extension 45 days before the expiry date.

-It is quite easy to apply for a new work permit, as long as the applicant is continuing the job or service for which they were initially granted the permit.
+It is quite simple to apply for a new work permit, as long as the applicant is continuing the job or service for which they were initially granted the permit.
 The requirement documents are pretty much the same as the first work permit application:

 - Request form for a work permit extension from the employer under regulations of the Ministry of Labor – Invalids and Social Affairs (the MOLISA)

-- Health check certificate from hospitals or clinics that are appointed by the Department of Labor – Invalids and Social Affairs
+- Health check certificates from hospitals or clinics that are appointed by the Department of Labor – Invalids and Social Affairs

 - Two 4 x 6 (cm) photos taken on white background without glasses and neatly groomed hair within 6 months

 - The original work permit (still valid for at least 5 days but no more than 45 days)

-- Approval of the need for recruiting foreign workers from People Committee or Department of Labor – Invalids and Social Affairs
+- Approval of the need for recruiting foreign workers from the People Committee or Department of Labor – Invalids and Social Affairs

 - A notarized true copy of related documents pertaining to the labor contract contingent on types and natures of employment

 Imagine the consequences of working in Vietnam without a legal working permit.
 Deportation and a hefty fine are not something to gamble on.
 But all that hassles can be out of your way as long as you obtain a Vietnam work permit.